 Your high-deductible health plan must serve as your only medical insurance plan, and you must not qualify for Medicare, Medicaid, or be claimed as a dependent on someone else’s tax return.
 You don't have to go through your employer to qualify, though — you can purchase your health plan on your own.

-How much can you contribute to an HSA?
+How much can you contribute to an HSA in 2021?

 When can you change the amount you contribute to an HSA?